pcluddite/tcpservr/README.md

 - A shell for connecting and sending single functions to the the server
 - Data is sent and transmitted using JSON instead of the original proprietary binary message

 A complete manual for TCPSERVR 1.5 is located at tcpservr/manual.docx, but only portions apply to this version.
+Old versions are available for reference in tcpservr/archives.
+These versions should not be used in production.
+The same license applies to this version and all past versions.